Scottapotamas/xsens-mti/README.md

 - Use `ceedling utils:gcov` to generate a pretty HTML report.
   - HTML output is located in the `/build/artifacts/gcov` folder.

-You need `gcovr` installed, and on some Linux distros, may also need a `gcovr` runtime dependancy `jinja2`.
+You need `gcovr` installed, and on some Linux distros, may also need a `gcovr` run-time dependency `jinja2`.

 # References & Acknowledgement